 As you notice in the examples above, what distinguishes actionable insights from “normal insights” is that an actionable insight will give you concrete data that backs up the stated insights.
 Non-actionable insights are just statements, that are “nice to know” but you don’t get understand the “why” behind it.

-Some customer insights tools are specially developed for finding actionable insights from customer feedback.
+Some customer insights tools like text analytics are specially developed for finding actionable insights from customer feedback.

 With for example Lumoa, you can easily identify the topics that have the biggest positive or negative impact on your metric, and you can also see exactly by how much it drives the score up or down.